'We won't let them cause anarchy here': Marae staff pushed, threatened by protesters

 "Go home."

-The protesters had reportedly been trying to set up camp in and around the Marae but were stopped by locals as a police helicopter circled overhead.
+Yesterday, the protesters had reportedly been trying to set up camp in and around the marae but were stopped by locals as a police helicopter circled overhead.

 The locals gathered at the marae, blocking its entrance as they put cones and chairs across the driveway.